Reverse Stains, Yellowing & Discoloration

 Once the trays are finished, you’ll simply come to our office to pick up your trays, whitening products, and instructions from your doctor.
 Over a period of several weeks you’ll wear your trays as instructed, resulting in a bright and beautiful smile.

 In-office whitening is the best option if you want fast results for a special occasion like a wedding or a photoshoot.
-In this process, your dentist will apply a powerful peroxide-based whitening agent to your teeth.
+In this process, your dentist in Colorado Springs will apply a powerful peroxide-based whitening agent to your teeth.
 We will then use a special laser light to “activate” the peroxide, enhancing its power and whitening your teeth quickly.

 Usually, you can get a smile that’s up to 5-10 shades brighter in just a single appointment.
 So if you are ready to restore your smile and your self-confidence, contact us now and get the cosmetic care you need in Colorado Springs right away.

 There are lots of different types of teeth whitening, but they all use the same active ingredients, known as peroxides.
 The most common types are hydrogen peroxide and carbamide peroxide.

 Peroxides contain volatile oxygen molecules that have a strong reaction to the presence of stains on your teeth.
 They cause the bonds holding the stains onto your teeth to snap, “bleaching” the stain away and restoring the natural color of your enamel.

 Teeth whitening can make your teeth feel more sensitive for a few days, but this will go away relatively quickly.
 If your teeth feel sensitive, you can brush more gently and use a toothpaste like Sensodyne.
 You may also want to avoid very hot or cold foods until the sensitivity goes away.